Explanation of the terms, words and phrases we all use

 Lumen - fiber, straw - the inner open space or cavity of a single hollow fiber that is used in the construction of hollow fiber cartridges.

-Lysis – disruption or breaking of the cellular membrane or cells by chemical, enzymatic or mechanical means.
+Lysis – disruption or breaking down the cellular membrane or cells by chemical, enzymatic or mechanical means typically for purifying or extraction of like RNA.

 mAb – monoclonal Antibody - are one of the most important therapeutic drugs of our time. mAb's are made by identical immune cells that are all clones of a unique parent cell. mAbs are highly specific, purified antibodies that recognizes only a single epitope.
 The idea to mAb's was first proposed by the German Nobel prize winner Paul Ehrlich 1908.
 Other important persons were in the team of Georges Köhler, César Milstein, Greg Winter.